Boufnichel314/Boufnichel314/README.md

 - 👋 Hi, I’m Yassine Boufnichel, I'm a software engineer student.
-- 👀 I’m interested in devops nad web developement
+- 👀 I’m interested in devops and web developement
 - 🌱 I’m currently learning web technologies
 - 💞️ I’m looking to collaborate on building some projects